CleanIncentive/granular_certificate_registry/docs/DEVELOPMENT.md

 3. Follow the setup process in the terminal and select the `demo-registry` project when prompted.

-4. Deploy app `gcloud app deploy app.yml`.
+4. Deploy app `gcloud app deploy api_service.yml`.
 Make sure to check the docker install runs successfully and the API is accessible, by testing locally before running this command.

 5. To connect to the service via SSH you can run `gcloud app instances ssh <Instance-ID> --service=default --version=<latest-version>` you'll then need to run `docker exec -it <CONTAINER_ID_OR_NAME> sh` to access the docker container.
 Use `gcloud app instances list` to list instances.

+### Eventstore deployment

+This uses GCP kubernetes engine

+1. Create instance via GCP Kubernetes Engine

+2. Auth with service `gcloud container clusters get-credentials registry-eventstore --region=europe-north1`

+3. `kubectl apply -f deployment\eventstore_deploy.yml`

+3. `kubectl apply -f deployment\eventstore_service.yml`

+4. Get the IP `kubectl get service eventstore-service`